 Techniquest: 'Science of Me' engagement event at Techniquest, an ice cream van was converted into a mini-laboratory.

-Public Engagement with Science: Dr Arwyn Jones at various events and festivals actively engages in discussions aspects of science.
+Public Engagement with Science: Prof Arwyn Jones at various events and festivals actively engages in discussions aspects of science.

 Public engagement can provide a variety of benefits to staff and students as well as to the University and the wider public.
 It can: